HafsaBintAhmed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Script that creates a new global variable
 8. Script that prints the result of the addition of 128
 9. Script that prints the result of dividing
+10. Script that displays the result of BREATH to the power LOVE